Updated August 31, 2021

 Promoting and reinforcing good community citizenship

 The University Heights Quality of Life Task Force meets quarterly to discuss collaborative efforts in the neighborhood.
-Task force members include representatives from UB Student Government, Community Relations, Judicial Affairs and Off-Campus Student Services.
+Task force members include representatives from UB Student Government, Community Relations, Student Conduct & Advocacy and Off-Campus Student Services.
 The group also includes Amherst, University and Buffalo Police, Amherst Fire Department, Erie County Health Department, State Liquor Authority, Permits & Inspection, and area business and community leaders.

-UB and the City of Buffalo have again agreed to a memorandum of understanding that enables University Police and the Buffalo Police Department to request assistance from one another when required in the University Heights neighborhood.
+UB and the City of Buffalo have a memorandum of understanding in place that enables University Police and the Buffalo Police Department to request assistance from one another when required in the University Heights neighborhood.

 Long-term stabilization of the neighborhood